Bethan Sayed: Senedd

-In the wake of a damning report that found "a culture of sexual harassment, bullying and discrimination" within Plaid Cymru, Sayed (as Jenkins had become known) claimed that party leader Adam Price had known about those issues for years.
+In 2023, in the wake of a damning report that found "a culture of sexual harassment, bullying and discrimination" within Plaid Cymru, Sayed (as Jenkins had become known) said that party leader Adam Price had known about those issues for years.

 Personal life

 In February 2018, she married Rahil Sayed, who is originally from Mumbai and works in Bollywood.
 Bethan also announced she would be changing her surname to Sayed for both personal and professional purposes.
 They have a son, Idris.
+In 2018, she said she was experiencing racism because of her marriage to Rahil, a practicing Muslim from India.

-Sayed has called for the abolition of the Crown Estates.
+Sayed has called for the abolition of the Crown Estates:

 "The Crown Estate owns significant chunks of the Welsh coastline, yet the decisions about how to manage and develop these areas are made by people in another country who have no connection to the people or the land," she said.
 "That is why we are calling for the Crown Estate to be taken into democratic public ownership.
 We could choose to use the land for creating new green jobs or investing in renewable energy.
 Taking this action on the birthday of the King is symbolic – we are saying no more – give us back our land.
 We hope people from across Wales will take part where Crown Estate land exists nearby – because it most certainly will stretch the length of Wales unfortunately."